NViewsion/CodeIgniter2PeachPie/README.md

-# CodeIgniter2PeachPie
+# CodeIgniter 2 for PeachPie

-CodeIgniter 2 for PeachPie
+Customized CodeIgniter 2 framework for PeachPie projects.